apsrcreatix/c/README.md

-# c
+# C - Learning a Language

-Learning C language.
+I have collected C files here which contains random scenarios and cases.